Nothing More Permanent Than Temporary

 Jorge Luis Borges, On Exactitude in Science, 1946

 Trinacria’s Charm is an artistic exploration of the Sicilian territory through the lens of Archaeodreaming.
-The arching project focuses on the historical significance of the Sicilian historical stratigraphy, the material remains and their role in contemporary life, the Sicilian community and the possibility of imagining a new future.
+The arching project focuses on the Sicilian historical stratigraphy, the material remains and their role in contemporary life, the Sicilian community and the possibility of imagining a Mediterranean future.

-The arch of the project encompasses Legame Immisurabile and Zolfo Rosso.
+The arch of the project includes Legame Immisurabile and Zolfo Rosso.

-Legame Immisurabile is a public installation made in the village of Sant’Angelo Muxaro, in the province of Agrigento, Sicily.
-It is a spiral bench supported by a series of twin siamese vases.
-An archaeological finding of the necropolis of the civilization of the Sicans, dating 600BCE under the village, inspires the form of the vases.
+Legame Immisurabile is a public space installation acquired by the village of Sant’Angelo Muxaro, in the province of Agrigento, Sicily.
+It is a spiral bench supported by a series of twin vases.
+The form of the vases is inspired by an archaeological object found in the local necropolis, belonging to the Sicans civilisation, dating to 600BCE.

-Zolfo Rosso is a multimedia installation around an experimental 16mm film that delves into a fragment of Mediterranean history.
-Exploring the so-called ‘Arab-Norman’ period of Sicily through the lens of Al-Idrisi’s world map, the film is a non-linear narrative that mixes history, dreams, and psychedelia to narrate a poetic tale of re-enchantment.
+Zolfo Rosso is a multimedia installation and experimental 16mm film about a fragment of Mediterranean history.
+Exploring the so-called ‘Arab-Norman’ period of Sicily through the lens of Al-Idrisi’s world map, the work composes a non-linear narrative that mixes history, dreams, and psychedelia to recount a poetic tale of re-enchantment.
 The story follows geographer Muhammad al-Idrisi on his quest to compile the ̄ ̄Tabula Rogeriana or Kitab nuzhat al-Mushtaq fı ikhtiraq al-afaq.
-He travels to collect stories and information coming from beyond the horizon.
-Merchants, pilgrims, and travellers are questioned to record, orientate, and chart the limits of the ‘known world’.